bd05/bd05.github.io/_posts/2016-08-05-IoT-with-photon.md

 ![pill dispenser schematic]({{ site.url }}/img/pill_dispenser_schematic.png){: .center-image }

-What we messed up on is we didn't think of how the motor would effectively turn the crank (missing from the photo) effectively.
-We didn't have any proper mechanism designed for this, so once we had done everything else we realized we didn't actually have anything to create systematic movement.
-This, and there was no precise mechanism to ensure that only one pill was dispensed at a time - skittles sometimes came out in in triplets and would clog the runway.
+What we messed up on is we didn't have a good mechanism for the motor to smoothly turn the crank(missing from the photo) effectively.
+Also the crank didn't ensure that only one pill was dispensed at a time - skittles sometimes came out in in triplets and would clog the runway.
 Oh well, that's what hackathons are for - learning from design you made way too fast.
-We also didn't really have time to customize a design to 3D model right there and then.
+We didn't really have time to customize a design to 3D model right there and then once we realized this.
 This was our first hackathon ever, so we didn't really beat ourselves up over it.

 More interesting might be the IoT experience with the Photon, so let's focus on that for the rest of the post.